-WHAT EQUIPMENT DO I NEED FOR SKYPE MOVEMENT AND POSTURE COACHING?
+WHAT EQUIPMENT DO I NEED FOR ONLINE MOVEMENT AND POSTURE COACHING?

 A high-speed internet connection and a way of using the built-in camera on your computer, tablet or smartphone to show you doing simple activities like sitting, standing and moving as well as any specialized activities you want to work on like such as playing a musical instrument, working at a computer etc. I record each session and send it to you to watch as it provides a useful review.